Tips For ‘Cheat-Proofing’ Your Relationship

 Below is an excerpt from our conversation (you can listen to it in full in this podcast) in which we talk all about what monogamy is, how it can look different for different people/relationships, and how outside crushes can go from innocent to threatening.
 Note that this transcript has been lightly edited for clarity.

 Justin Lehmiller: A lot of people seem to enter relationships with the assumption that, by virtue of being in a relationship, it’s necessarily going to be monogamous.
 And in many ways, I can understand this because if I think back to my own early relationships in my life before I became a sex researcher and ever started thinking about this stuff, that’s certainly how I approached things.
-I didn’t recognized at that point in my life that there were other relationship models and things that you needed to discuss and establish.
+I didn’t recognize at that point in my life that there were other relationship models and things that you needed to discuss and establish.

 So, tell us a little bit about why assumed monogamy is problematic and how that can set the stage for relationship problems later on.